vijayemmanuel/daily-accounts/scalajs-daily-accounts/README.md

-# scalajs-seed-template
+# scalajs-daily-accounts
-ScalaJS seed template to kick start development using scalajs-react and Diode(optional)
+ScalaJS application for managing my daily expenses.
+You will need to host and run the API services 'lambda-expenses-api' before launching.

 Commands to Build and Run

 `fastOptJS::webpack`

-Copy index.html from assets folder and paste it in target\scala-2.12\scalajs-bundler\main
+Copy assets\index.html  and paste it in target\scala-2.12\scalajs-bundler\main

 `fastOptJS::startWebpackDevServer`